VOLTTRON/volttron/docs/source/deploying-volttron/bootstrap-process.rst

 The first running of `bootstrap.py` will be against the systems `python3` executable.
 During this initial step a virtual environment is created using the `venv` module.
 Additionally, all requirements for running a base volttron instance are installed.
-Optionally specifying additional arguments to the `bootstrap.py` script allows a way to quickly install dependencies for service agents (e.g. bootstrap.py --mysql).
+A user can specify additional arguments to the `bootstrap.py` script allowing a way to quickly install dependencies for service agents (e.g. bootstrap.py --mysql).

 .. code-block:: bash